susanBuck/e28-api-REMOVE/README.md

 ## Seeds
-Seed data can be set up in `_setup/seeds` in .json files.
-A `products.json` and `users.json` file is provided as an example.

-Note that the seed file names must be the plural version of the corresponding resource name.
-For example, resource `product` has a seeds file `products.json`
+To configure seeds for your API, duplicate and update the example `/seeds/product-seeds.json`.

+TODO: Naming conventions

 ## Setup - Production
 Synchronize your local and production e28 repository so that the e28-api application is available on production at `/var/www/html/e28/e28-api`

-Configure a production domain, http://e28-api.yourdomain.com so that its document root is `/var/www/html/e28/e28-api/public`.
+Configure a production domain, http://e28-api.yourdomain.com so that its document root is `/var/www/html/e28-api/core/public`.

-## Relationships